Serialization

 When serializing a data structure, you can choose one of 3 formats:

 Structs are serialized as JSON arrays, where the field numbers in the index definition match the indexes in the array.
-Enum constants are serialized as numbers.
+Constant variants of enums are serialized as numbers, wrapper variants are serialized as [number, value] arrays.

 struct User {